jaimebuelta/ffind/README.md

 - Ignores hidden directories (directories starting with .) by default, but this can be disabled
 - Can ignore source control common directories
 - Follow symlinks by default, but that can be deactivated if necessary to avoid recursion problems
-- Requires python2.7
+- Works in python2.7 and python3. **It is recommended in Python 3.5 or later due performance improvements.
+It's much faster!**
-- Can delete match files
+- Can delete matched files
-- Can execute a command on match files
+- Can execute a command on matched files
 - Experimental fuzzy search

 Common uses: